HomeDev GuideRecipesAPI Reference

 Set access rights from the Publish/Options menu

-Administrators generally manage website access rights from Settings.
-However, you can set access rights for a single page or a block from the Publish or Options menu if you have administrator rights, which is useful when you need to publish an item to verify the final result.
-Still, you do not want it to be publicly visible.
+Administrators manage website access rights from Settings.
+To set access rights for a single page or block from the Publish or Options menu, you must have administrator rights.
+This approach is useful when you need to verify a published item without making it publicly visible.

-If sub-items are set to Inherit settings from parent item, these items are also affected by your change.
+Sub-items set to Inherit settings from parent item are also affected.

-If access rights are inherited from the parent page, clear Inherit access rights from parent item, and click Add Users/Groups to define new access rights.
-Add access rights as desired and save the settings.
+If access rights are inherited from the parent page, clear Inherit access rights from parent item and click Add Users/Groups to define new access rights.
+Add the access rights and click Save Access Rights.

-For example, removing read access for Everyone, as in the example above, hides the published page from the public, but it is fully visible and editable for the Site_Editors group (and Administrators).
+For example, removing read access for Everyone (as in the previous example) hides the published page from the public but keeps it visible and editable for the Site_Editors group and Administrators.

 Access rights inheritance and subitems